This article describes a component of Azure Machine Learning designer.

 When calculating Max, a logical OR is applied

-When computing Range, the module first checks whether the number of unique values in the column equals 2.
+When computing Range, the component first checks whether the number of unique values in the column equals 2.

 When computing any statistic that requires floating-point calculations, values of True are treated as 1.0, and values of False are treated as 0.0.